-Jessica Heppenstall is Senior Counsel in Tyson & Mendes’ San Diego office.
+Jessica Heppenstall is a Partner in Tyson & Mendes’ San Diego office.
 Her practice focuses on general liability maters, including premises liability, automobile liability, and personal injury matters.
 Her representation of individuals and businesses includes high-exposure matters involving alleged catastrophic injury and wrongful death.

 Ms. Heppenstall has successfully defended and resolved numerous matters for her clients.
 She successfully negotiated a settlement saving the insurer $1.5 million in a UIM claim involving a lost limb and alleged brain injury.
 She was part of the Tyson & Mendes litigation team who won several summary judgments motions, one involving over $100 million in damages.